suraj0803/Prediction-Using-Supervised-Machine-Learning/README.md

 # Prediction-Using-Supervised-Machine-Learning
-The Sparks Foundation ---> Task 1 :  Need to find out the score of the student based on the study hours.
+The Sparks Foundation ---> Task 1 :  Predict the percentage of an student based on the no. of study hours.